 What is the Difference between MC-30 and MC-70 Cutback Bitumen?

-The main difference between medium curing cutback bitumen MC-30 and MC-70 is their kinematic viscosity.
+The main difference between MC-30 and MC-70 bitumen is their kinematic viscosity.
 For MC-30 the kinematic viscosity is 30min and 60max, but for MC-70 bitumen it is 70min and 140max.

 Due to the difference in their kinematic viscosity and other items of specifications, the application of MC-30 cutback bitumen is also different from MC-70.
 We use MC-30 in cold weather, but MC-70 is preferred in hot and dry regions.